lwhitelock/HuduM365Automation/README.md

 ### Updates
 #### Version 1.3
 ```
-Lots of updates from @JDuprey
+Lots of updates from @johnduprey
 YOU MUST NOW ADD THE Exchange.Manage PERMISSION TO THE AZURE AD APP

 #### Version 1.2